TritonDataCenter/rfd/rfd/0107/README.md

 - ip: always displayed
 - reserved: always displayed
 - managed: always displayed
-- owner_uuid: displayed only if the ip address has a belongs_to_uuid field
+- owner_uuid: displayed only if the ip address has a belongs_to_uuid field, and uuid is not the admin uuid.
 - belongs_to_uuid: displayed only if the ip is allocated to "something"<sup>1</sup> AND the owner_uuid matches the user making the request.